 3. Augment with technology and automation

-If manufacturers, distributors, and supply chain leaders want to maximize operational efficiency, improve resilience, and unlock new growth opportunities, technology is the answer.
+If manufacturers, distributors, and supply chain crisis leaders want to maximize operational efficiency, improve resilience, and unlock new growth opportunities, technology is the answer.
 Automation and robotics technology, off-the-shelf tools such as ERP, warehouse management systems, and digital commerce technologies all go a long way in putting a dent in various labor challenges.
+For many industries, the answer lies in both manufacturing optimization in B2B eCommerce and on the factory floor.
+It’s the key to improving staff productivity, operational efficiency, and remaining competitive.

 When it comes to order picking, we’re seeing massive investment in physical automation, admits Turner.
 “This is essentially an order picking system that uses robots to interpret the data on the item purchased.”
 This way, human talent can focus on taking care of packaging the item and sending it out.